Kaffekod/Termitone/README.md

 cd termitone
 ```

-If you cloned the GitHub repository or downloaded the application in another way, navigate to its folder and run Termitone:
+If you cloned the GitHub repository or downloaded the application in another way, navigate to its directory and run Termitone:
 ```bash
 cd termitone
 python3 termitone.py